Kemi Badenoch ‘will not shut up’ after David Tennant suggests she should

 The Gender Recognition Act is the law which governs gender recognition certificates, which entitle people who have transitioned to a new birth certificate reflecting their acquired gender.

-Labour’s Canterbury, Kent, candidate Rosie Duffield, who became an MP in 2015, withdrew from a hustings event because “constant trolling, spite and misrepresentation from certain people – having built up over a number of years and being pursued with a new vigour during this election – is now affecting my sense of security and wellbeing”.
+Rosie Duffield, who became a Labour MP in 2015, withdrew because of “constant trolling, spite and misrepresentation from certain people – having built up over a number of years and being pursued with a new vigour during this election”.

 Ms Duffield has previously said she has “feminist and gender-critical beliefs” and that she believes “male-bodied people should not be included in lists of murdered women”.

-But when asked about the Conservatives’ proposals earlier in June, Liberal Democrat deputy leader Daisy Cooper – standing in St Albans, Hertfordshire – accused the Conservatives of “a cynical distraction from the litany of Conservative failures to try and once again stoke up a phony culture war”.
+When asked about the Conservatives’ proposals earlier in June, Liberal Democrat deputy leader Daisy Cooper accused the Conservatives of “a cynical distraction from the litany of Conservative failures to try and once again stoke up a phoney culture war”.

-Labour shadow education secretary Bridget Phillipson, standing in Houghton and Sunderland South, has previously urged parties to “stop this being a political football”, when asked about trans guidance in schools on the BBC’s Sunday With Laura Kuenssberg programme.
+Labour shadow education secretary Bridget Phillipson has previously urged parties to “stop this being a political football”, when asked about trans guidance in schools on the BBC’s Sunday With Laura Kuenssberg programme.

-The Labour Party’s manifesto features a pledge to “modernise, simplify and reform the intrusive and outdated gender recognition law to a new process (and) remove indignities for trans people who deserve recognition and acceptance whilst retaining the need for a diagnosis of gender dysphoria from a specialist doctor, enabling access to the healthcare pathway”.